psych-214-fall-2016/classwork/day_00/what_is_an_image.rst

 In this exercise we explore the nature of NIfTI images.

-First open a terminal, and change directory to
+First open a terminal, and change directory to your home directory
+with: cd /home/'my_name' where you replace 'my_name' by your name if you did the git clone in your home directory, or cd to the directory where you did the "git clone".

+Then, launch python in your terminal.
+You should get the python
+prompt: >>>

 First we will have a look at Python strings.
 Here is a variable called ``my_string`` with value "PNA is hard but fair"